AdobeDocs/genstudio.en/help/user-guide/guidelines/overview.md

 GenStudio [!DNL Brands], [!DNL Products], and [!DNL Personas]:

 * Define the complexities of your brand identity
-* Create the base repository of brand information with guidelines for discreet elements such as logos and fonts, pixel spacing, and the subtlety of messaging guidelines
+* Create the base repository of brand information with guidelines for discrete elements such as logos and fonts, pixel spacing, and the subtlety of messaging guidelines
 * Ensure that your defined brand identity informs the creation of each piece of content
 * Operate as a brand identity framework that GenStudio checks against with each piece of generated or [validated content](#brand-validation)